GanOnsauce/ApolloHub/README.md

 1. Head to the top of the page and download the zip file,
 2. Open it in your file, finder or file explorer app.
-3. Find the file whitch should be named `HTML-Games-main.zip`
+3. Find the file whitch should be named `ApolloHub-main.zip`
-4. Open it and find the game you want to play, the instructions are in the `Markdown` Format
+4. Open the file named `ApolloHub_Client.html`, the instructions are also there too
 5. Have Fun!